gizur/vtigerinst/README.md

 environment variables.
 Also set the environment variables for the current bash
 session: `set -a; . env.list`.
 Save this with: `export > /env`

+2. Delete `info.php` or rename it to a long random string (it contains sensitive information)

-2. Create the MySQL database: ` cd src-mysql; ./mysql-setup.sh`
+3. Create the MySQL database: ` cd src-mysql; ./mysql-setup.sh`

-3. Update `src-vtiger/config.inc.php`.
+4. Update `src-vtiger/config.inc.php`.
 This variable needs to be changed:
 `$site_URL = 'http://localhost:8080/vtigercrm';`

 There is also some logging that typically varies between development and